Harassment and abuse in sport

 If such physical contact is allowed, how vigorous can it be before it becomes too violent?
 Who decides on the boundaries?

-There must be a limit to what you can do to a friend – even in sport, and even if he or she is a willing recipient of your violence Friendship is the ultimate criterion.
+There must be a limit to what you can do to a friend – even in sports, and even if he or she is a willing recipient of your violence Friendship is the ultimate criterion.

-Coaches, the media and teachers can do the most to curb violence.
+Coaches, the media, and teachers can do the most to curb violence.
 Coaches, in particular, may not be directly involved in acts of violence but sometimes too readily encourage their athletes to commit such acts.
 Athletes tend to do as their coaches tell them, even when they have moral doubts.
 As such, coaches and teachers have a

 VIOLENCE AMONG SPECTATORS

-Spectator violence has been a problem for several decades in many sports and in many countries.
+Spectator violence has been a problem for several decades in many sports and many countries.
 There are many theories as to why it occurs:

-• Violence by players on the field leads to violence by fans in the stands.
+- Violence by players on the field leads to violence by fans in the stands.

-• Refereeing decisions precipitate violence in crowds.
+- Refereeing decisions precipitate violence in crowds.

-• Fans create their own “competition” against opposing fans.
+- Fans create their own “competition” against opposing fans.

-• When part of a large crowd, sometimes fueled by alcohol, fans commit acts they would not commit when alone.
+- When part of a large crowd, sometimes fueled by alcohol, fans commit acts they would not commit when alone.

-• People become more aggressive in groups, and examples of group violence inspire other acts.
+- People become more aggressive in groups, and examples of group violence inspire other acts.

 HARASSMENT AND ABUSE IN SPORT PREVENTION STRATEGIES

-Sport organizations can help prevent violence and harassment by establishing:
+Sports organizations can help prevent violence and harassment by establishing:

-• athlete safeguarding policies and procedures;
+- athlete safeguarding policies and procedures;

-• codes of conduct;
+- codes of conduct;

-• education and training programmes;
+- education and training programs;

-• complaint and support mechanisms for those who feel abused;
+- complaint and support mechanisms for those who feel abused;

-• And monitoring and evaluation systems to ensure best practices are followed.
+- And monitoring and evaluation systems to ensure best practices are followed.

-Such policies allow organizations to take prompt, impartial and fair action when a complaint or allegation is made, and to take disciplinary action as appropriate.
+Such policies allow organizations to take prompt, impartial, and fair action when a complaint or allegation is made, and to take disciplinary action as appropriate.

 Codes of practice describe acceptable standards of behavior that, when followed, serve to implement these policies.
-Such standards of behavior set clear benchmarks for what is acceptable and unacceptable, and can help minimize opportunities for sexual harassment, abuse and unfounded allegations.
+Such standards of behavior set clear benchmarks for what is acceptable and unacceptable, and can help minimize opportunities for sexual harassment, abuse, and unfounded allegations.

-All sport organizations should:
+All sports organizations should:

-• develop policies and procedures to prevent harassment and abuse;
+- develop policies and procedures to prevent harassment and abuse;

-• monitor their implementation;
+- monitor their implementation;

-• evaluate their impact in identifying and reducing harassment and abuse;
+- evaluate their impact in identifying and reducing harassment and abuse;

-• promote and exemplify equitable, respectful and ethical leadership; and foster strong partnerships to prevent harassment and abuse.
+- promote and exemplify equitable, respectful, and ethical leadership; and foster strong partnerships to prevent harassment and abuse.

 Policies should: